lulischmader/lulischmader.github.io/_pages/research.md

 ---

-# Indigenous Diaspora, Language Revitalization, and Mobility in the United States
+# Indigenous Diaspora and Migration

 This project examines Kichwa diasporic communities in the United States, with particular attention to multilingualism, migration, cultural continuity, and intergenerational memory among Indigenous migrants and younger generations.